The Spiritual Battle: the World the Flesh and the Devil

-As God’s people, as we learn to live for Him, we will find ourselves in a battle against three adversaries – the world, which hates us and seeks our allegiance (1 John 3:13 and 2:15-17) our flesh (sinful nature), which opposes the leading of the Holy Spirit (Galatians 5:17) and Satan, who, through deception, endeavours to deviate us from God’s purpose for us.
+As live for God, we will find ourselves in a battle against three adversaries – the world, which hates us and seeks our allegiance (1 John 3:13 and 2:15-17) our flesh (sinful nature), which opposes the leading of the Holy Spirit (Galatians 5:17) and Satan, who, through deception, tries to deviate us from the right path.

 The Battle With the World

-We may find it hard to see the world (Greek: kosmos) as an enemy.
+It may be difficult to see the world (Greek: kosmos) as an enemy.
 It is what we are most familiar with.
 We were born into it and because we experience it every day it does not seem a threat to our spiritual journey.
 For many this world can be the source of happiness, comfort and purpose without any acknowledgement of God.
-It can give us the impression that all is well, but it is an illusion for the Bible reveals the world as we know it is passing away.
-The world is a spiritual entity which seeks our affection to the detriment of our love for God:
+It can give us the impression that all is well, but it is an illusion for the Bible reveals the world as we know it is temporary.
+The physical world we see is a spiritual system which seeks our affection to the detriment of our love for God:

 Do not love the world nor the things in the world.
 If anyone loves the world, the love of the Father is not in him.
 For all that is in the world, the lust of the flesh and the lust of the eyes and the boastful pride of life, is not from the Father, but is from the world.
 The world is passing away, and also its lusts; but the one who does the will of God lives forever (1 John 2:15-17).

-Behind what we see is a system, a spiritual order overseen by Satan who is called the ruler of this world and the god of this age (John 12:31 and 2 Corinthians 4:4).
+Behind the world we see is a spiritual order overseen by Satan who is called the ruler of this world and the god of this age (John 12:31 and 2 Corinthians 4:4).
 The institutions of the world: governments, education, science, the arts, the media, etc are not morally neutral but are a part of this world system overseen by Satan and used to his end.
 They are, for the most part, operated by unregenerate men and women with darkened understanding, independently of God.
 We are therefore in occupied territory and need God’s protection, strength and wisdom.
+Yet despite this reality, Jesus has overcome Satan, God is ultimately in control and will bring all things (Ephesians 1:9-10) under the authority of Jesus.
+We must never lose sight of this fact.

 Jesus said the world will hate us: